FoxyLang/Foxtroids/README.md

 # To Play

   -Make sure you have rust installed <br>
-  -Clone the repository
+  -Clone the repository <br>
-  -Open your command prompt
+  -Open your command prompt <br>
-  -Use the command prompt to goto the cloned repository's directory -Type "cargo run"
+  -Use the command prompt to goto the cloned repository's directory <br>
+  -Type "cargo run" <br>